andreoppenheimer/streamer_chatbot/README.md

 # streamer_chatbot
-A website build with Python via Flask that uses OPENAI-API to mimic a conversation with a desired streamer.
+A website built with Python via Flask that uses OPENAI-API to mimic a conversation with a desired streamer.